As a slow traveller who’s explored the hidden gems of Europe, I wanted to discover if Milan is more than just a fashion capital.

 The Piazza del Duomo itself is a hub of activity, perfect for people-watching.
 Grab a coffee at a nearby cafe and let Milan’s energy wash over you.

-2. Galleria Vittorio Emanuele II
+Galleria Vittorio Emanuele II

-A must-see in Milan is only a short walk from the Duomo, the Galleria Vittorio Emanuele II, a glamorous 19th-century shopping arcade.
+Another must-see in Milan is only a short walk from the Duomo, the Galleria Vittorio Emanuele II, a glamorous 19th-century shopping arcade.

 I have to admit it’s one of the most impressive ones I’ve seen in Europe.
 The soaring iron-and-glass ceiling is beautiful, and I found myself gazing up almost as much as I browsed the high-end designer shops.

 If you’re not into shopping, stop by Camparino for an authentic Milanese aperitivo or grab a gelato and enjoy it under the stunning glass dome.
+I visited in the early morning and enjoyed my tea and pastry at Marchesi 1824.

 Look out for the mosaic bull on the floor; spinning on its heel is said to bring good luck—something I couldn’t bring myself to try, but had fun watching others do it.

-3. Teatro alla Scala
+Teatro alla Scala

 Even if opera isn’t your thing, Teatro alla Scala deserves a spot on your itinerary.
 This legendary opera house has been a cultural gem since 1778, hosting some of the world’s greatest composers and performers.

 If you don’t have tickets for a show, the museum is a fantastic alternative.
-It allows you to peek inside the theatre itself and really is one of those must visit places in Milan.
+It allows you to peek inside the theatre itself and really is one of those must-visit places in Milan.

-4. Santa Maria delle Grazie & The Last Supper
+Santa Maria delle Grazie & The Last Supper

 No visit to Milan is complete without seeing Leonardo da Vinci’s The Last Supper, housed in the refectory of Santa Maria delle Grazie, which is an Italian UNESCO World Heritage site.

-Pro tip: Tickets to see The Last Supper are limited and sell out weeks in advance, so book early (I unfortunately couldn’t get tickets myself).
+Travel tip: Tickets to see The Last Supper are limited and sell out weeks in advance, so book early (I unfortunately couldn’t get tickets myself).
 Guided tours are often the easiest way to secure access.

-3 Must Visit in Milan for Slow Travellers
+The Must-Visit Places in Milan for Slow Travellers

-5. Navigli District
+Navigli District

 The Navigli is packed with cozy cafes and eclectic shops.
 Duck down the side streets and check out the tiny artisan shops —they’re full of unique finds.
 And don’t miss the secondhand bookstores and galleries that add to the area’s boho vibes.

-6. Indro Montanelli Gardens
+Indro Montanelli Gardens

 For a moment of tranquillity in Milan’s busy cityscape, the Indro Montanelli Gardens are a perfect retreat.
 As one of the oldest public parks in the city, this park offers a mix of open spaces and tree-lined paths.
 I loved sitting on a bench under the shade of century-old trees, watching locals go about their day and kids playing near the fountains.